 - Intel ISEF 2016 Preliminary Program (pdf): This document provides a brief overview of the week.
 As you plan your visit, please pay particular attention to the core activities of each day and the deadlines associated with setting up projects.

 - Intel ISEF finalists are expected to attend the full week of the program and are encouraged to attend all Intel ISEF events.
 Attendance is mandatory at the public exhibition of projects on Thursday and at both award ceremonies.
 The only excused absences to these mandatory functions are graduation ceremonies, illness or family emergencies.
 If finalists have a scheduling conflict, they should consult with their Fair Directors immediately.

 Setting Up Your Project

 - Display & Safety Checklist (pdf): Use this checklist to help check that your project display meets all of the Display & Safety requirements.
-Other resources include: full text of the D&S rules & D&S training powerpoint (pdf).
+For more information, see the full text of the D&S rules.